Posted by Nancy Nicholas-Intuitive Life Coach

 Wishing you much love and joy in the journey!

 About Nancy Nicholas-Intuitive Life CoachNancy Nicholas is an intuitive life coach.
 Her clients are often struggling with feelings of powerlessness because of a health situation, relationship, their sensitivity, or their career.
 She provides spiritual insight with practical coaching to empower them to create positive change and greater well-being.
-Check out her blog website for information on empowerment readings, clubs, programs, and more! http://www.EmpoweringLightworkers.com
+Check out her blog website for information on empowerment readings, spiritual mentoring, workshops and more! http://www.EmpoweringLightworkers.com

 Posted on November 2, 2014, in Grow Your Spiritual Gifts, Nurture Yourself and tagged learning from grief, new growth, pain, the prophet, understanding the metaphor of autumn.
 Bookmark the permalink.
 6 Comments.